jagcang/Proof-of-Concept/README.md

 # Proof-of-Concept
-POC of a fitness application
+POC of a proposed fitness application